 Strategy in the individual and collective context – Part A’

-If strategy planning is based on a realistic assessment of available capacities, weaknesses and concurrent circumstances, then committing one’s self devotion to a mimicry perception does not in itself constitute a sufficient condition for failing the goal we have set.
-The reason we should avoid identifying the implementation of a personal strategy with the collective decision-making and execution process pertains to the way in which interpersonal relationships are managed.
+If strategy planning is based on a realistic assessment of available capacities, weaknesses and circumstances, then committing to a mimicry perception does not in itself constitute a sufficient condition for failing the goal.
+The reason we should avoid identifying the implementation of a personal strategy with the collective decision-making and executing pertains to the way the interpersonal relationships work.

-On the contrary, we find it unnecessary – and often annoying – to have to listen in every single subject someone analyzing the course of his conclusion in strategic terms and vernacular, or his attempt to interpret our position or someone else’s in the same pseudo-sophisticated and specialized fashion.
+On the contrary, we find it unnecessary – and often annoying – to have to listen in every single subject someone analyzing the course of his conclusion in strategic terms and vernacular.
+Likewise, her attempt to interpret our position or someone else’s in the same sophisticated and specialized fashion.
 And this, of course, becomes even more annoying when it comes to subjects of a personal and emotional content and color.